 In general terms:

-"For the average space of 250 square feet, you’ll need roughly 5,000 lumens as your primary light source (20 lumens x 250 square feet).
+"For the average space of 250 square feet (edit: 23.23 square meters), you’ll need roughly 5,000 lumens as your primary light source (20 lumens x 250 square feet).
 In your dining room, you’ll want about 30 lumens per square foot on your dining table (you want to see your food, but not examine it), so if your table is 6 x 3 feet, that’s 540 lumens."

 Allow also for light absorption in the room, for example, if the walls are dark colored, and also personal preferences for brightness.
 For your visualization you may sometimes also choose to over-emphasize the artificial lighting.